What does it take to become a CIO or CTO? Here are five must-have traits and advice on how you can climb the ranks to a CIO or CTO position.

 Do you have the right C-level stuff?
 If not, do you know how to hone your skills and develop your expertise so that you can, one day, be a CIO or CTO?

 CIOs are typically responsible for leading an organization's IT staff and related assets, projects and personnel.
-A CIO may report directly to the CEO or they may report to another C-level executive, such as the Chief Operating Officer or the Chief Financial Officer.
+That position may report directly to the CEO, or they may report to another C-level executive, such as the Chief Operating Officer or the Chief Financial Officer.

 CTOs typically own the overarching technology strategy for a company and how that strategy meshes with and supports that company's business requirements and objectives.
 A CTO can also report directly to the CEO or another C-level executive.

 Of course, there are many different types, shapes and sizes of CIOs and CTOs.
-Though there is no singular definition of what constitutes a great CIO or CTO, we identify some common traits and skills that are shared by the best CIOs and CTOs.
-Along the way, we'll point out ways to build a resume and technology repertoire that will serve you well as you climb the ranks on your way to a CIO or CTO position.
+Though there is no singular definition of what constitutes a great CIO or CTO, we can identify some common traits and skills that are shared by the best CIOs and CTOs.

-There are managers and there are leaders and never the twain shall meet -- usually.
+There are managers and there are leaders, and never the twain shall meet — usually.
 Managers tell people what to do and how to do it while leaders seduce, cajole and, well, lead an IT organization to achieve the goals defined by executive management.
-We have worked with IT managers and IT leaders in our careers and there are advantages to each type of management style and capability.
+It's likely that you've worked with IT managers and IT leaders, and there are advantages to each type of management style and capability.